bethanyalicehall/memory-final/README.md

 ## Credits

 ### Media
+- [Unsplash](https://unsplash.com/) - this was used for the images of animals for the fact cards
-- [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/) - click [here](media-sources.md) to see details of images and video used throughout the site
+- [Raw Pixel](https://www.rawpixel.com/) - The background image was sourced from this site Click [here](media-sources.md) to see details of images used.

 ### Content
 - [Code institute boiler template](https://github.com/Code-Institute-Org/gitpod-full-template) was used.
+- Code was taken from bootstrap documentation and edited to suit this project for the rules modal on the home page
-- Code was taken from bootstrap documentation and altered slightly or written myself with inspiration and help from the following
+- Code with inspiration and help from the following
     - [A designer who codes - Responsive background images with Bootstrap 5](https://www.youtube.com/watch?v=W87XNjvXiWw&t=18s)
     - [Traversy media - Bootstrap 5 video](https://www.youtube.com/watch?v=4sosXZsdy-s)
     - [W3 Schools](https://www.w3schools.com/)